QuesmaOrg/quesma/quesma/eql/README.md

 ---

 1. We support only simple EQL queries.
 Sequence and sample queries are not supported.
-2. Pipe operators are not supported. (https://www.elastic.co/guide/en/elasticsearch/reference/current/eql-syntax.html#eql-pipes)
+2. Pipe operators are not supported.
+Syntax is parsed.
+Error is returned if pipe operator is used in the query. (https://www.elastic.co/guide/en/elasticsearch/reference/current/eql-syntax.html#eql-pipes)
 3. Optional fields are not supported. (https://www.elastic.co/guide/en/elasticsearch/reference/current/eql-syntax.html#eql-syntax-optional-fields)
 4. Backtick escaping is not supported. (https://www.elastic.co/guide/en/elasticsearch/reference/current/eql-syntax.html#eql-syntax-escape-a-field-name)
 5. Error handling is missing.
 Every error will be returned as a internal server error.